-12.4.1 Determination of percent dry weight - When sample results are to be calculated on a dry weight basis, a second portion of sample should be weighed at the same time as the portion used for analytical determination.
+12.4.1 Determination of results are to be calculated on a weight basis, a second

 WARNING: The drying oven should be contained in a hood or be vented.
 Significant laboratory contamination may result from drying a heavily contaminated sample.